Install Debian on Virtualbox - Updated 2024

 Download the current Debian ISO image.
 You can find it by Googling/Duckducking "debian live iso".

-Image links keep updating as new Debian versions are published, at the time of writing this was debian-live-12.4.0-amd64-xfce.iso.
+Image links keep updating as new Debian versions are published, at the time of writing this was debian-live-12.6.0-amd64-xfce.iso.
 You can find the latest ones in live amd64 folder on cdimage.debian.org.
-The screenshots below are from Debian 10, the new 12 might have minor differences.
+If one server is too busy, just use a mirror, such as 1, 2, 3.
+You can also download Linux images from Torrent peer-to-peer network.

 The correct image is